pwadon/tournament-data/README.md

 a) Add another DataSource enum to DataSource, DataSourcePo and DataSourceDomain enum classes

-b) create new TournamentDataXX data class in adapters/api/dto/tournament package.
+b) create new TournamentData data class in adapters/api/dto/tournament package.
 This class must extend abstract class TournamentData and implement all required methods.
 The new data source must have minimum required data that can be mapped to:
 externalId: String
 tournamentStartDate: Instant